info aggiornate:

 attempts to enforce its logic under the misleading guise of

 "globalisation".
-With the Internet to a degree taking centre stage
+With the Internet to a degree taking centre

 earlier forms of critical media- and more recent generations of